rll/rllab/README.md

 - [Deep Deterministic Policy Gradient](https://github.com/rllab/rllab/blob/master/rllab/algos/ddpg.py)

 rllab is fully compatible with [OpenAI Gym](https://gym.openai.com/).
 See [here](http://rllab.readthedocs.io/en/latest/user/gym_integration.html) for instructions and examples.

+rllab only officially supports Python 3.5+.
+For an older snapshot of rllab sitting on Python 2, please use the [py2 branch](https://github.com/rllab/rllab/tree/py2).

+rllab comes with support for running reinforcement learning experiments on an EC2 cluster, and tools for visualizing the results.
+See the [documentation](https://rllab.readthedocs.io/en/latest/user/cluster.htm://rllab.readthedocs.io/en/latest/user/cluster.html) for details.

 # Documentation